Mr. Taft's School

 Esty’s IS program allowed the more mature senior boy to follow a chosen field of interest with a teacher’s guidance, and to exert some control over his own life at school.
 He was not required to attend classes, or the job program, or athletics.
 IS students were exempted from some of the dormitory rules, but expected to complete all regular course work and behave responsibly.
 The early IS projects ranged from literary criticism and playwriting to an analysis of American foreign policy in Latin America and the construction of a harpsichord.
 The program brought a host of distinguished visiting speakers, professors and artists to campus, such as Robert Penn Warren and Archibald MacLeish.

-During his time as headmaster, Esty, working with the school’s trustees, laid the groundwork for, and built a structure to support co-education, welcoming 82 girls to campus in the spring of 1971.
+During his time as head of school, Esty, working with the school’s trustees, laid the groundwork for, and built a structure to support co-education, welcoming 82 girls to campus in the spring of 1971.

 Lance Odden continued to teach history classes until his retirement in 2001.
-In his years as headmaster he repeatedly echoed Horace Taft’s mission to “educate the whole (child),” and to urge students to understand the importance of using their educations to contribute as responsible citizens and humane leaders in the world.
-During his 30-year tenure at Taft, Odden became a leading figure in the roster of New England secondary school headmasters.
+In his years as head of school he repeatedly echoed Horace Taft's mission to educate the whole student, and to urge students to understand the importance of using their educations to contribute as responsible citizens and humane leaders in the world.
+During his 30-year tenure at Taft, Odden became a leading figure in the roster of New England secondary school head of schools.

-In February 2001, the Board of Trustees appointed its first Taft-educated headmaster: William R. MacMullen, Class of 1978.
-MacMullen, only Taft’s fifth headmaster in its more than 125-year history, earned his bachelor’s degree from Yale and his master’s from Middlebury.
-He returned to Taft in 1983 to teach English, and at the time of his appointment as headmaster had served as dean of faculty, dean of academic affairs, a college counselor, a class dean and boys’ varsity soccer coach.
+In February 2001, the Board of Trustees appointed its first Taft-educated head of school: William R. MacMullen, Class of 1978.
+MacMullen, only Taft’s fifth head of school in its more than 125-year history, earned his bachelor’s degree from Yale and his master’s from Middlebury.
+He returned to Taft in 1983 to teach English, and at the time of his appointment as head of school had served as dean of faculty, dean of academic affairs, a college counselor, a class dean and boys’ varsity soccer coach.
 His wife, Pam, is also an English teacher, dean, and coach at Taft.
 “Mr. and Mrs. Mac,” as students affectionately know them, have two sons who are both Taft alumni.

-MacMullen’s legacy will also include the creation of the Global Studies Department, the expansion of the office of Multicultural Affairs and Education, a steady increase in financial aid, as well as increased diversity in both our faculty and student body.
+MacMullen’s legacy will also include the creation of the Global Studies Department, the expansion of the office of Community, Justice, and Belonging, a steady increase in financial aid, as well as increased diversity in both our faculty and student body.

-As the end of Horace Dutton Taft's tenure as headmaster drew closer, he was asked to deliver a message to the school's "old boys," a colloquial term of the day that referred to the school's alumni.
+As the end of Horace Dutton Taft's tenure as head of school drew closer, he was asked to deliver a message to the school's "old boys," a colloquial term of the day that referred to the school's alumni.
 Watch his video message here.